“You’ll find a pair of safety glasses and a pair of earplugs underneath your seats. Please feel free to use them.” —Max Fischer, Rushmore.

-While governments around the world attempt to enforce strict lockdown measures, the message of social distancing has remained a difficult one to translate to some areas of the globe.
+While governments around the world attempt to enforce new measures to tackle to issue, the message of social distancing has remained a difficult one to translate to some areas of the globe.
 With each individual country experiencing a differing timeline of severity, the deadly virus continues to spread with an unnerving speed which carries with it more tragedy with no cure in immediate sight.

-With an attempt to flatten the cure of serious cases, medical health workers around the world have urged the general public to stay home, self-isolate and practice social distancing measures in a bid to relieve their already unmanageable workload.
-“This guidance is for everyone, including children,” the UK government said in its recommended measures.”It advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).”
+With an attempt to slow down the surge of severe cases, medical health workers around the world have urged the general public to stay home, self-isolate and practice social distancing measures in a bid to relieve their already unmanageable workload.
+“This guidance is for everyone, including children,” the UK government said in its recommended measures.
+“It advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).”

 See the film, below.

 Below, see the recommended advice on how to practice social distancing according to Gov.uk.

 “Social distancing measures are steps you can take to reduce social interaction between people.
 This will help reduce the transmission of coronavirus (COVID-19).